 By default, the water spray is at body temperature while drying temperature is slightly warmer, as for the seat, it is well over 30°C.

 As early as the 1980’s, the Japanese started promoting the hygienic benefits of these sprays in a TV commercial with the following script:

 Ladies and Gentlemen, when your hands are dirty, what you do is wash them with water, right?
 Nobody would ever consider cleansing their hands by wiping them with paper, would they?

 Why not?
 Because paper is no good for cleansing!
 And the same applies to your bottom!

 “Your bottom too wants to be washed clean.”

-Even though most toilets in Japan have toilet paper, it may still be wiser to carry paper tissues with you just in case.
-Be careful however: the tissues sold on the street are so thin that they turn out to be rather useless.
+Even though most toilets in Japan provide toilet paper, it may still be wiser to carry paper tissues with you just in case.
+Be careful however: The tissues sold on the street are so thin that they turn out to be rather useless.

-Public toilets tend more and more to be equipped with automatic wash basins (water, soap, dryer) for hygiene reasons.
-However some may have run out of soap when you use them, so it’s better to carry a hydro-alcoholic gel with you.
+Public toilets tend to be increasingly furnished with automatic wash basins (water, soap, dryer) for hygiene reasons.
+However, some may have run out of soap when you use them, so it’s better to carry a hydro-alcoholic gel with you.
 The same applies to paper and cloth, and a ハンカチ hankachi (small square towel) often proves very useful.